DAFoam/DAFoam.github.io/pages/mydoc/mydoc_get_started_runscript.md

 Next, the "daOptions" dictionary contains all the DAFoam parameters for primal and adjoint solvers.
 For a full list of input parameters in daOptions, refer to [here](https://dafoam.github.io/doxygen/html/classdafoam_1_1pyDAFoam_1_1DAOPTION.html).

 "designSurfaces" is a list of patch names for the design surface to change during optimization.
-Here "wing" is a patch in constant/polyMesh/boundary and it needs to be of **wall** type.
+Here, "wing" is a patch in constant/polyMesh/boundary, and it needs to be of **wall** type.

-"DASimpleFoam" is an incompressible solver that uses the SIMPLE algorithm, and it is derived from the OpenFOAM's built-in solver simpleFoam with modification to compute adjoint derivatives.
+"DASimpleFoam" is an incompressible solver that uses the SIMPLE algorithm, and it is derived from OpenFOAM's built-in solver simpleFoam with modifications to compute adjoint derivatives.

 The "primalMinResTol" parameter is the residual convergence tolerance for the primal solver (DASimpleFoam).

-The "primalBC" dictionary defines the boundary conditions for primal solution.
+The "primalBC" dictionary defines the boundary conditions for the primal solution.
 Note that if primalBC is defined, it will overwrite the values defined in the 0 folder.
 Here we need to provide the variable name, patch names, and value to set for each variable.
 If "primalBC" is left blank, we will use the BCs defined in the 0 folder.

 The "function" dictionary defines the objective functions.
 Taking "CD" as an example, we need to give a name to the objective function, e.g., "CD" or any other preferred name.
 We need to define the type of objective (e.g., "force", "moment"; we need to use the reserved type names), how to select the discrete mesh faces to compute the objective (e.g., we select them from the name of a patch "patchToFace"), and the name of the patch (wing) for "patchToFace".
 Since it is a force objective, we need to project the force vector to a specific direction.
-Here we defines that "CD" is the force that is parallel to the flow direction ("parallelToFlow").
+Here we define that "CD" is the force that is parallel to the flow direction ("parallelToFlow").
 Alternative, we can also use "fixedDirection" and provide a "direction" key for force, i.e., "directionMode": "fixedDirection", "direction": [1.0, 0.0, 0.0].
 Since we select "parallelToFlow", we need to prescribe the name of the patch for velocity input ("patchV") design variable to determine the flow direction.
 NOTE: if no "patchV" is defined as the design variables, we can NOT use "parallelToFlow".
 For this case, we have to use "directionMode": "fixedDirection" instead.
-The "scale" parameter is scaling factor for this objective "CD", i.e., CD = force / (0.5 * U0 * U0 * A0 * rho0).
+The "scale" parameter is a scaling factor for this objective "CD", i.e., CD = force / (0.5 * U0 * U0 * A0 * rho0).
 The definition of "CL" is similar to "CD" except that we use "normalToFlow" for "directionMode".

 The "adjEqnOption" dictionary contains the adjoint linear equation solution options.
 If the adjoint does not converge, increase "pcFillLevel" to 2.
 Or try "jacMatReOrdering" : "nd".
-By default, we require the adjoint equation to drop six orders of magnitudes.
+By default, we require the adjoint equation to drop six orders of magnitude.

 "normalizeStates" contains the state normalization values.
-Here we use the far field values as reference.
-NOTE: since "p" is relative, we use the dynamic pressure "U0 * U0 / 2".
+Here we use the far field values as a reference.
+NOTE: Since "p" is relative, we use the dynamic pressure "U0 * U0 / 2".
 For compressible flow, we can just use p0.
-Also, the face flux variable phi will be automatically normalized by its surface area so we can set "phi": 1.0.
+Also, the face flux variable phi will be automatically normalized by its surface area, so we can set "phi": 1.0.
 We also need to normalize the turbulence variables, such as nuTilda, k, omega, and epsilon.

 <!--
 Stopped here
 We changed designVar to inputInfo
 -->

 Finally, we define the design variables in the "designVar" dictionary.
-We need to set the "designVarType" to let DAFoam knows what type of total derivatives to compute.
+We need to set the "designVarType" to let DAFoam know what type of total derivatives to compute.

 ```python
 daOptions = {